The shape of a united Ireland is emerging – but it’ll keep

 Nationalists would prefer a unitary state but would live with the northern Assembly in some form, which unionists would want to retain.
 Nationalist would not allow a unionist veto but would accept unionists in the cabinet.
 Nationalists would allow unionists to retain British only citizenship.
 All sides in the north strongly support the NHS although it performs less well than Slainte care.
 The southern government should devise a form of socialised medicine to match it.
 On education the trend is for secular governance north and south.
 Perhaps surprisingly unionists are indifferent to the flag and the anthem which nationalists are militant to retain, therefore apparently eliminating the problem of symbols that can be so toxic in the north.
 The south should consider rejoining the Commonwealth (no longer “British” since 1949, as a sop (my term) to unionists while all Ireland, although a new state, would enjoy the substance of EU membership.

 How might it all come about?
 O’Leary describes “the valley of transition”.
 The period of fear which he says is also marked by ignorance in the North of the Republic’s economic success, which produces an average income 65% higher than the UK’s.
 The Republics budget surplus – what it raises in taxes more than it spends – stands at 10 billion euros, rising to 20bn by 2026.
 Some part of that sovereign wealth fund should be set aside to help the north level up.
+As Catholics now register preferences for a social liberal prosperous state why would they chose to remain with the.Conservative- dominated UK, compared with the transformed modern Ireland?
 O’Leary rather glides over a “threat of insurrection” which would have to be dealt with somehow, but hoping not.

 How should unionists respond to the evolution of a unity strategy?
 His answer blew me away.
 Against so much current advice: “If I was their adviser I would say you should not engage in terms of surrender before you’ve actually lost.”
 My own view .
 Here the veil of accommodations to encourage “consent” is torn away to expose the brutal truth of “loser,” inevitable in such referendums.
 There has to be a winner.

 The whole exercise of course begs the existential question of the all round desirability of unity.
+It is more like an arranged marriage than love.
+O’Leary and ARINS generally tend to discount the British link.as a profound expression of identity that transcends transient problems and charges of British betrayal.
+This attachment is often discounted as a false consciousness because its archaic form is so out of touch with a much more diverse Britain.
+Yet the British dimension can’t be ignored even if GB has no direct say in the decision.

+Today especially with youth, it would be wrong to exaggerate the pull of narrowly ” Ulster ” loyalist nationalism, just as it can’t be ignored.
+Indeed, this generation may even be up for grabs by either national alternative if the right appeal is made.

-It is more like an arranged marriage for a bride than for love.
-Nationalism’s best tactic is to ramp up the sense of inevitability while the academics provide the sweetness and light.
-Unionists have never been so vulnerable to the whispers of defeat, stuck in a long term kamikaze strategy.
+As things stand, Nationalism’s best tactic is to ramp up the sense of inevitability while the academics provide the sweetness and light.
+Unionists have never been so vulnerable to the whispers of defeat, stuck in a long term kamikaze mentality.

 But now, badly needing to display some signs of initiative the DUP have upped the terms for returning to the Assembly.
-They’re presenting as demands what they may receive anyway, in the shape of higher funding and “support for the Union” in the form of a guarantee of free trade for NI products subject to EU rules within GB .
-Hardy the most unwinnable of concessions.
+They’re presenting as demands what they may receive anyway, in the shape of higher funding and “support for the Union” The latter would be a guarantee of free trade for NI products subject to EU rules within GB .
+Hardly the most unwinnable of concessions.
 If they can turn these measures from “ blackmail “ into victory I don’t suppose anyone will crow too much if they slink back to Stormont in the autumn, when the Assembly will overshadow euphoric talk of a border poll – for the moment.

 Former BBC journalist and manager in Belfast, Manchester and London, Editor Spolight; Political Editor BBC NI; Current Affairs Commissioning editor BBC Radio 4; Editor Political and Parliamentary Programmes, BBC Westminster; former London Editor Belfast Telegraph.
 Hon Senior Research Fellow, The Constitution Unit, Univ Coll.
 London